EPPIcenter/dcifer/README.md

 ## Visualize the results

 When pairwise relatedness is calculated within a single dataset, `ibdDat` returns triangular matrices.
-For plotting, we can make it symmetric.
+For plotting, we can make them symmetric.
 Then significantly related pairs can be outlined in either or both triangles.